 How to Choose the Right Replacement

-Selecting the right sazon seasoning replacement depends on a few factors:
+Selecting the right sazon seasoning replacement depends on these key factors:

 - Recipe type: Traditional Puerto Rican dishes may require closer substitutes, while fusion recipes can handle more experimentation.